-Imports comprise all kinds of fuel and energy, including intermediate products, brought to the country from abroad in accordance with laws and regulations in force.
+Exports/imports comprise all kinds of fuel and energy, including intermediate products, brought to the country from abroad in accordance with laws and regulations in force.
 Included are enterprise data confronted with external trade statistics.
 Transit deliveries of fuel and energy are excluded.
-Similar reporting principles apply to exports.